AEIOU · Indications for Urgent Hemodialysis Mnemonic

 What does the “O” in AEIOU mean?

 The “O” stands for overload, which refers to volume overload.
-The inadequate excretion of fluids that may occur with renal impairment can lead to excess fluid and cause or exacerbate heart failure.
-Hemodialysis can remove large volumes of fluid and reduce excess fluid.
+Impaired kidney function can lead to the accumulation of excess fluid, which can cause or exacerbate heart failure.
+Hemodialysis can reduce excess fluid by removing it in large volumes.

 What does the “U” in AEIOU mean?

 The “U” stands for uremia, or the accumulation of urea in the blood.
-This is indicated in laboratory studies by an increased level of blood urea nitrogen (BUN).
-Urea is a metabolic product formed from the breakdown of dietary and tissue proteins and is predominantly excreted by the kidneys.
-When urea excretion is impaired, blood levels rise and can cause platelet dysfunction and bleeding (i.e., uremic bleeding), inflammation of the pericardium (i.e., uremic pericarditis), and inflammation of brain tissue (i.e., uremic encephalitis).
+This can be detected by an increased level of blood urea nitrogen (BUN) in laboratory tests.
+Urea is a metabolic product of dietary and tissue protein breakdown and is predominantly excreted by the kidneys.
+When urea excretion is impaired, its blood levels rise and can cause platelet dysfunction and bleeding (i.e., uremic bleeding), inflammation of the pericardium (i.e., uremic pericarditis), and inflammation of brain tissue (i.e., uremic encephalitis).
 Therefore, the “U” may also stand for uremic pericarditis and uremic encephalitis.

 What are the most important facts to know about the AEIOU mnemonic?